HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON BASE:property.where(type.coding.code='532354.0') ELIDE:type|valueCode %}

 #### Continua Certified PHD Interfaces
-This property is a list of codes that indicate which specializations and transports the PHD has been (self-)certified for.
+This property contains a code that indicates a specialization and transport the PHD has been (self-)certified for.
 Note there is a difference between 'support' and 'certified' support.
 The Device.specialization entries indicate what the PHD supports.
 Certified means the PHD has been independently placed through a set of extensive tests for the specialization and the transport over which the specialization operates.
-In the past, the Continua organisation certified PHDs for compliance to its guidelines that referenced this IG.
+In the past, the Continua organization certified PHDs for compliance to its guidelines that referenced this IG.

 The property is indicated by the Device.property.type.coding.code having the MDC code "532353".
-The value is a list of valueCodes where the codes come from the [ContinuaPHDCS](CodeSystem-ContinuaPHDCS.html) code system.
-How these codes are generated is given [here](ContinuaPersonalAreaNetworkCodes.html).
+The value is a code from the [ValueSet for PHD Interfaces](ValueSet-ContinuaPHDInterfaces.html) code system.

 An example of a property entry where a PHD is certified for the pulse oximeter specialization over both Bluetooth Low Energy, USB, and Continua version 1.0 where there was no transport indicated, is given below: